The Lamplighters

 Journeymen

 ~400 people 10-30 yearsThe working core.
-Each Journeyman has assigned routes — sections of the interstitial Grid they know intimately, maintained on regular cycles.
+Each Journeyman has assigned routes — circuits of junction points, processing stations, and cable runs they visit on regular cycles.
 They can diagnose most problems by sound, smell, or touch.
 They train the apprentices while walking the routes, the way their own mentors trained them.

 A Journeyman's hands can feel cable temperature through insulation.
 This is not metaphor.